abi-oluwade/powershellscript/readme.md

   - Out — To output something
   - New — To create something (“new” is not a verb, of course, but it functions as one)

-- So an example the following Cmldets commands that could be executed: "Get-Process", "Stop-Service"
+- So an example the following Cmdlets commands that could be executed: "Get-Process", "Stop-Service"
 -  You can list all cmdlets by executing the "Get-Help -Category cmdlet"